-Halfway between Iceland and Norway, to the north of Scotland, the Faroe Islands are a jigsaw puzzle of 18 volcanic islands, lying far off the tourist radar.
+Halfway between Iceland and Norway, to the north of UK, the Faroe Islands are a jigsaw puzzle of 18 volcanic islands, lying far off the tourist radar.

 The weather can be unreliable in this stormy section of the Atlantic.
 But there's wisdom in the local Faroese phrase, “If you don't like the weather, wait five minutes” – conditions change fast at this latitude, and a wild, wind-lashed day could turn sunny in an instant.

 Whatever the weather, the Faroe Islands are an intriguing spot.
 Capital Torshavn, a cluster of brightly coloured houses with Viking heritage, is a good start-point.
 Then head out on foot: the cliffs are craggy and dramatic, the coastal walking spectacular.

 Bird watchers will be in heaven: puffins, guillemots, razorbills and shags fill the skies.
 Take a boat trip to watch the birds from the sea, and keep your eyes peeled for whales and dolphins in the crashing waves below.

 The puffin-beak earrings you'll see in the shops really are puffin beaks.
 The locals say it's recycling… You may want to give them a miss.